Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Spatially inhomogeneous periodic patterns

-In particular we will show that $\eta'(\chi^{H}_{k})>0$, where the prime here and in the sequel means the derivative taken with respect to $\chi$.
-Substituting the eigen--values $\sigma_1(\chi)$ and $\eta(\chi)\pm i\zeta(\chi)$ into (\ref{24}) and equating the real and imaginary parts there, we have that
+In particular, we will show that $\eta'(\chi^{H}_{k})>0$, where the prime $'$ here and in the sequel means the derivative taken with respect to $\chi$.
+Substituting the eigenvalues $\sigma_1(\chi)$ and $\eta(\chi)\pm i\zeta(\chi)$ into (\ref{24}) and equating the real and imaginary parts there, we have that

-Differentiating the equations above with respect to $\chi$.
-Since $\alpha_2$ is independent of $\chi$, we obtain that
+Differentiating the equations above with respect to $\chi$, since $\alpha_2$ is independent of $\chi$, we obtain that

 and

 Since $\eta(\chi^{H}_{k})=0$ and $\sigma_1(\chi^{H}_{k})=-\alpha_2(k)$, solving (\ref{37}) with $\chi=\chi_k^H$ gives us that